 Does every hotel provide us with free Wi-Fi?

 Yes, the three-star hotels we arrange for you provide free Wi-Fi.
 However, four-star and five-star hotels offer it on request and payment only.
-The Wi-Fi of a one-star hotel can be slow, but four- and five-star hotels typically offer high Mbps and higher speeds.
+The Wi-Fi at a one-star hotel can be slow, but four- and five-star hotels typically offer higher Mbps and faster speeds.

 Do I need special clothing for temple visits?